 How many Galapagos Tortoises are there?

 The Galapagos Islands are full of unique endemic (only live within that area) wildlife.
-One of the biggest attractions that have captivated visitors since the beginning, the Galapagos tortoise.
+One of the biggest attractions that have captivated visitors since the beginning is the Galapagos tortoise.
 So how many Galapagos tortoises are there, and how many different species?
-Currently, there are 12 species of tortoise alive today, with a combined population estimate by the IUCN red list falling between 24,620 – 27,325 individuals.
+Currently, there are 12 species of tortoise alive today, with a combined population estimate by the IUCN red list falling between 24,620 and 27,325 individuals.

 How many Galapagos tortoises were there historically?

-Historically, it is thought that there were between 100,000 to 200,000 tortoises on the islands.
+Historically, it is thought that there were between 100,000 and 200,000 tortoises on the islands.
 This means today’s numbers of Galapagos tortoises have decreased up to a 900 percent decrease.

 Why are the Tortoises Vulnerable or Endangered?